Patient Abandonment in Occupational Therapy

 The rule is simple: Always give at least 14 days’ written notice.

 Your responsibilities as a licensed professional supersede standard “at-will” employment rules.
-No matter the conflict or issue, your clients’ care comes first.
+No matter the conflict or issue, client care comes first.

 Action Plan for Resignation: